Overview

 [ Abstract Form ]

-• Please be sure to specify whether your application is in the initial planning stage, preliminary results, or research results.
+- Please be sure to specify whether your application is "initial planning stage," "preliminary results," or "research results."

-• You can select the field that applies to you from the names of high school subjects, but depending on your assignment and purpose, it may be a interdisciplinary field or an integrated field.
-In that case, please refer to the following and always choose the best one.
-Please note that this is a mandatory item for registration, so applications without a field selected will not be accepted.
+- You can select the field that applies to you from the names of high school subjects, but depending on your assignment and purpose, such a borderline field or an integrated field is needed.
+In that case, please refer to the following <Explanation of field-based course selection> bellow and always choose the best fit.
+Please note that this is a mandatory item for registration, so applications without a field selected will not be reviewed.

-• Please note that if the field reflecting the content is not appropriate, the secretariat will change it to the most suitable field.
+- Please note that if the field reflecting the content is not appropriate, the secretariat will change it to the most suitable one.

-• When presenting "preliminary results" or "research results", it is necessary to submit the data of your own scientific speculation and experimental output.
+- Please attach explanatory materials such as photographs, charts, etc. that are quantitative as much as possible, and cite them in the abstract.
+When presenting "preliminary results" or "research results", it is necessary to carry the data of your own scientific speculation and experimental output as an explanatory material.

-• To prepare the abstract (up to 2 papers of abstract form + explanatory materials) in Word format
+- Please prepare the abstract (up to 2 papers of abstract form + explanatory materials) in Microsoft Word format.

 [ Explanation of field-based subjects selection ]